Xelaflash/Chrome-addon-template/README.md

-# SCEP MUSEUM
+# Chrome Add-on Template

-Museum of Scep's artwork
+Chrome extension skeleton in ES6 with webpack & yarn.

-Chrome extension in ES6 with yarn as package manager (Eslint, prettier for the coding style)
+(Eslint, prettier for the coding style)